-We used an integrated Mach-Zander interferometer (MZI) followed by a multi-mode interference waveguide (MMI) (Figure 1(a)) to achieve weak value measurement.
-To introduce the misalignment, in other words, a spatial phase tilt in a waveguide, we designed the structure in Figure 1(b) to couple a small part of the light in TE_0 to TE_1 .
-This is based on the fact that the Hermite-Gaussian expansion of a free space tilted beam is mainly a combination of fundamental and first order modes [4].
+We used an integrated Mach-Zehnder interferometer (MZI) followed by a multi-mode interference waveguide (MMI) (Figure 1) to achieve inverse weak value measurement.
+For traditional weak value amplification in optical interferometers, a propagation phase shift between the two paths is introduced to amplify spatial phase front tilt signal introduced by a tilted mirror.
+However, in integrated photonics, sensing is usually achieved with propagation phase.
+Therefore, we apply "inverse" weak value amplification (IWVA), which uses spatial phase front tilt to amplify propagation phase signal.
+To introduce a spatial phase tilt in a waveguide, we designed the mode converter in Figure 1 to couple a small part of the light from TE0 mode to TE1.
+This is based on that the Hermite-Gaussian (HG) expansion of free space IWVA output beam is mainly a combination of HG0 and HG1 modes [4].
 Since eigenmodes of a waveguide are similar to Hermite-Gaussian modes, we applied the theory on waveguide eigenmodes TE_0 and TE_1 .